 Sept 2013 – Sept 2016

-Hundred millions of people have migrated within China, as a result of dramatic social, economic, political changes in China over the past century.
-Given that China is one of the fastest aging countries in the world, we argue that it is very important to study the impacts of migration on health and well-being for the older population in China.
+Millions of people have migrated within China due to dramatic social, economic, and political changes over the past century.
+China is one of the fastest ageing countries in the world.
+We argue that it is very important to study the impacts of migration on health and wellbeing for the older population in China.

-However, most of the literature on migration in China has only focused on one particular form of migration (rural to urban) and has only focused on the migration of relatively young people within the current economic and political context of market liberalisation.
+However, most of the literature on migration in China has only focused on one particular form of migration (rural to urban).
+It was also focused on relatively young people within the current economic and political context of market liberalisation.

-To do this, we use China Health and Retirement Longitudinal Study, a high quality national representative dataset that aims to represent health and well-being of Chinese population aged over 45 years old.
+To do this, we use China Health and Retirement Longitudinal Study.
+A high-quality national representative dataset that represents the health and wellbeing of the Chinese population over 45 years old.

-Our analysis shows that the relationship between migration and health and well-being depends on the type of migration, with migration to or within urban areas having the most positive effects.
-It also shows variation in the context of migration across different periods and the benefits of migration relate to this.
+Our analysis shows that the relationship between migration and health and wellbeing depends on the type of migration, with migration to or within urban areas having the most positive effects.
+It also shows a variation in the context of migration across different periods and the benefits of migration.

 - Prof James Nazroo